wsummerhill/Red-Lambda/README.md

 aws ssm start-session --target <instance id> --document-name AWS-StartPortForwardingSession --parameters "portNumber"=["80"],"localPortNumber"=["1234"]
 ```
 *Note: This is helpful if your C2 has a web management interface or teamserver port that must to accessed locally.*

+## Lambda Redirector Changes Required

+**AWS Lambda no longer supports Python 3.7, and newer versions of Lambda don’t support the `requests` library in Python.**<br />
+Follow these steps to fix this issue:
+1. Create an AWS Lambda Layer (One time setup only): The Lambda Layer will allow us to import the Python `requests` library code ourselves which our redirector function will be using.
+    - Use [this post](https://www.keyq.cloud/en/blog/creating-an-aws-lambda-layer-for-python-requests-module) to create a zip file of the Python `requests` library which we'll upload as a Lambda Layer in AWS.
+        - *Note: Be sure to match your Python version used to create the `requests` library with the Python environment selected for your Lambda function*
+    - Once you have your `requests` zip package from the above step, in AWS go to **Lambda → Layers → Create Layer → Upload the requests.zip package - Select Python 3.11** (or whatever Python version you’re using) **→ Create**
+2. Modify your code function to use the updated code in `lambda.py` from this repo to support the `requests` library in the newer version of Python
+3. Change Lambda runtime environment to Python 3.11 (or whatever version your `requests` library is using).
+4. Now you're good to go!
+Test it out to confirm it works.
+    - You can use `curl` to hit your endpoint and view logs on the C2 server to ensure the request are coming throuhg without errors.

 ## Final Topology
 ![AWS Topology](/red-lambda-aws-topo.png)